Job Hunting Tips

 - Follow the directions on how to apply.
 If they want a resume, send a resume.
 If they want an application, use their application.

-- Make it easy for the employer to contact you, include your cell phone number and email address.
+- Make it easy for the employer to contact you, always include your cell phone number and email address.

 - Tailor your resume or application to the position.
 Highlight the experience and skills that relate to the job.
-For example, if you are applying for a job working with children, feature your camp experience, not being a waitress at a restaurant.
+For example, if you are applying for a job working with children, feature your camp experience, not being a server at a restaurant.

 - Don’t be afraid to call and see if they received your application or resume.
 It might improve your chances of being interviewed.

-- Pick people who will give you a good reference: tell them you are currently job hunting and ask them if they are willing to be a reference for you.
+- Pick people who will give you a good reference.
+Tell them you are currently job hunting and ask them if they are willing to be a reference for you.